ShaYmez/hblink3-docker-install/README.md

 * lots more!

 This installer builds the entire server!
 It includes all of the dependencies needed to run HBlink3 within docker via docker-compose.
 The install also includes
 HBMonv2 which is a dashboard designed for HBlink3 by SP2ONG!
-This runs side by side but at this time is build on the host machine.
+This runs side by side, but at this time runs on the host machine.
 HBMonv2 is controlled by a system unit file which runs the python code on the host.

 This installer includes all the usual libs and packages including apache2, php and python3.

 ### Prerequisite
-System must be dabian 9, 10 or 11.
-This script has been tested on most architectures but the system requires at a minimum must meet the minimum requirements to run docker and additional procceses!
-The system must be upto date and have Git installed.
+System must be dabian 10 or 11.
+This script has been tested on most architectures but the system requires at a minimum the required spec to run docker and additional procceses!
+The system must be up-to-date and have Git installed.
 You can install Git from the CLI.
 ```sh
 apt-get install -y git
 ```
 ### Installation
-1. Have preferably a clean Dabian/Ubuntu system.
-Mkae sure your system is up to date with the latest apt repository database.
+1. Have preferably a clean Dabian 10 or 11 system.
+Make sure your system is up to date with the latest apt repository database.
 You must be super user "root" to run this installer successfully.
 ```sh
 apt update
 sudo su
 ```
-2. It is very important that the installer runs from the opt dir.
+2. It is very important that the installer runs from the /opt dir.
 We will then want to get this repository and clone it to the /opt directory.
 ```sh
 cd /opt
 git clone https://github.com/ShaYmez/hblink3-docker-install
 ```
-3. Now enter the cloned repo and execute the install script.
+3. Now cd in to the cloned repo and execute the install script.
+No need to chmod as permissions are already satisfied.
 ```sh
 cd hblink3-docker-install
 ./hblink3-docker-install.sh
 ```
 4. follow the install and any prompts!
 It it will prompt you for kernel updates if neccassary.
-5. Once the installtion is complete it is recommended to reboot the machine.
+5. Once the installation is complete it is recommended to reboot the machine.
 6. To interact with HBlink3 in docker you need to enter the HBlink3 directory
 ```sh
 cd /etc/hblink3